-The day’s city tour visited included a tour of the castle-like Old State Capitol Building.
-Inside was a costumed presentation by the “Ghost of Sarah Morgan” who recanted her tales of the Capitol’s Civil War history and ghostly past.
-Then onto the new State Capitol Building (also known as Huey P. Long’s monument).
+An Antebellum-costumed woman eagerly recanted the “Ghost of Sarah Morgan” story with tales of the Capitol’s Civil War history and ghostly past.
+Then onto the new and hopefully not haunted State Capitol Building (also known as Huey P. Long’s monument).

-Magnolia Mound is a beautifully preserved French Creole plantation house dating from 1791.
+A beautifully preserved French Creole plantation house, Magnolia Mound dates from 1791.
 Several buildings, including an outdoor open-hearth kitchen, slave quarters, the Overseer’s house and an unusual three-seater outhouse comprise the 900-acre grounds.

 There was time back at the dock to explore the beautiful Yazoo and Mississippi R.R.
 Station building, now the Old Depot Museum.